 Through the courtesy of the Long Island Bird Club, Mrs. Mary S. Sage spoke before 521 school children of Forest Hills on Dec.
 13. The children marched into the new auditorium of public school 3 and were delighted with the pictures shown and the bird stories told by Mrs. Sage.
 Mrs. Mary Hoppe, the principal, arranged it so that the children were in the room in three groups, according to years, and that made it possible for Mrs. Sage to grade her talk according to the understanding of the hearers.
-They came, these little students of bird lore, from all the in public school 3, from the little portable building to it and from public school 101.
-The colored slides by Mrs. Sage had been made from photographs of life and she dwelt particularly upon the birds which here in the winter.
-She offered one dollar for a good photograph sent to her by a child of Forest Hills.
-She the children to always remember that "every bird friend and every bird has a work to do."
+They came, these little students of bird lore, from all the rooms in public school 3, from the little portable building next to it and from public school 101.
+The colored slides shown by Mrs. Sage had been made from photographs of bird life and she dwelt particularly upon the birds which stay here in the winter.
+She offered one dollar for a good bird photograph sent to her by a child of Forest Hills.
+She asked the children to always remember that "every bird is a friend and every bird has a work to do."

-This lecture is a part of the educational program of the Hills Gardens Audubon Society and such a lecture eigen twice a year, free, to the school children of Forest.
-The Long Island Bird Club, founded in 1915 by Theomerope Roosevelt, employs Mrs. Sage to go all over Long Island outside of Queens, and tell her bird stories to school cluben.
-The local Audubon Society is in touch with the Island Bird Club in general bird conservation on the days in the year.
+This lecture is a part of the educational program of the

+Forest Hills Gardens Audubon Society and such a lecture is given twice a year, free, to the school children of Forest Hills.
+The Long Island Bird Club, founded in 1915 by Theodore Roosevelt, employs Mrs. Sage to go all over Long Island, outside of Queens, and tell her bird stories to school children.
+The local Audubon Society is in touch with the Long Island Bird Club in general bird conservation on the island and is grateful to the club for the gift of Mrs. Sage two days in the year.